pixie-io/docs.px.dev/content/en/about-pixie/05-faq.md

 #### How do I send alerts?

 Pixie does not offer alerting.
 However, alerts can be set up using Pixie’s API.
-For example, see the [slackbot alert tutorial](/tutorials/slackbot-alert/).
+For example, see the [Slackbot Alert Tutorial](/tutorials/slackbot-alert/).

 For comprehensive alerting, we recommend integrating with third-party observability tools (such as New Relic’s integration).

 #### How do I delete a cluster?

 The UI does not currently support deleting clusters.
-If you’d like to rename your cluster, you can redeploy Pixie with the `--cluster_name` deploy flag.
+If you’d like to rename your cluster, you can redeploy Pixie with the cluster name flag.
+SEe the [install guides](/installing-pixie/install-schemes/) for specific instructions.

 ## Troubleshooting